Treasure Hill (White Pine County, Nevada): Shermantown and Swansea

 By 1869, Shermantown, with a population of about 3,000, had become dependent on the mines at Treasure Hill.

 Swansea, founded in 1869, is 3+1/4 mi west of Hamilton.
 It was named for Swansea, Wales, known for its copper smelting.

 The Swansea Mill milled ores from Treasure City and Hamilton.
 At the peak of the Treasure Hill boom, the residents of Swansea thought that larger mills would soon need to be built and that the main street of Swansea would need to be extended to Shermantown (less than 1 mi away.
-However, Shermantown annexed Swansea in late 1869.
-Some rock ruins remain.
+By the spring of 1869, Swansea's population had risen to 150 and they had gotten two new smelters to accommodate for the growing influx of people.
+The area reached its peak in the fall, with a population of 500.
+However, whilst it was trying to stay afloat, the mining boom had died down, leading to some businesses moving over to Shermantown.
+Shermantown annexed Swansea in late 1869.
+Due to the annexation, the early 1870s saw the slow and steady decline of Swansea, leading to mills and smelters closing down for good one by one.
+By the halfway point of the 1870s, the camp was abandoned.
+Some rock ruins still remain.

 Boom and decline

-The "White Pine rush" resulted in establishing White Pine County, which was separated from Lander County on 1 April 1869.
-Hamilton was its largest town, and was originally its county seat.
-However this rush faded in the 1870s when new discoveries were made at Cherry Creek and Ward.
+The "White Pine rush" resulted in the establishment of White Pine County, which was separated from Lander County on 1 April 1869.
+Hamilton was its largest town and was originally its county seat.
+However, this rush faded in the 1870s when new discoveries were made at Cherry Creek and Ward.

 With the Silver Rush in the county, Catholic missions grew up in the area in the late 1860s.
 Peter and Paul Parish under Fr.
 Dominic Monteverde set up stations at Treasure Hill and Piedmont, and a set up a mission at Cherry Creek.